explosion/prodigy-recipes/tutorials/google-emotions/README.md

 The dataset comes from Reddit, which is known for vulgar language.
 An effort has been made to clean the data of the most horrible comments, but one should beware of the highly insensitive nature of some of the comments.
+To learn more about how the data was cleaned, read the [paper](https://arxiv.org/abs/2005.00547).

 ## Installation